sstelfox/stelfox.net/content/blog/2019-03-27-merging-overlapping-subnets.md

 enough and additional network controls such as inter-service authentication will be sufficient to mitigating additional issues.

-If you do need finer granulatity you can start by limiting traffic on the VPC tunnel's inbound security group from the opposite side.
+If you do need finer granularity you can start by limiting traffic on the VPC tunnel's inbound security group from the opposite side.
 If that is not fine grained enough you can eventually resort to firewall rules in the `FORWARD` chain itself.